Seeking support

 What to do if a journalist is acting inappropriately

-On the whole, most journalists are responsible people.
+On the whole, most journalists are responsible.
 But, they have a job to do and will be under pressure to get information.If you are unhappy with the behaviour of a journalist, you could tell them that you will report them to their employer.
 If this does not work, go ahead and report them by writing to their editor (newspapers) or news editor (television and radio).

-Most people now have social media accounts on lots of different platforms, such as Facebook, Twitter and Instagram.
-Our social media accounts contain personal information about us and our loved ones, where we live, what we spend our money on, how we use our spare time, what we do for a job, and our interests.
+Most people now have social media accounts on lots of different platforms, such as LinkedIn, Facebook, Twitter and Instagram.
+Social media accounts contain personal information about us and our loved ones, where we live, what we spend our money on, how we use our spare time, what we do for a job, and our interests.
 They also connect us to friends, family, colleagues, people we went to school or university with, as well as some random acquaintances.
 Because the information on our social media accounts can be accessed by a wide network of people, it is important to think carefully about what is on your profiles and that of the hostage and wider family.

-Liaise with those who are handling the kidnapping response about the steps to take with your social media accounts.
+Liaise with those who are handling the response about the steps to take with your social media accounts.
 Considerations include closing your social media accounts and increasing the privacy settings to limit the number of people who have access to your personal information, photos and comments.

-Donāt forget LinkedIn profiles, which might contain information that could be harmful to the hostage, such as military connections, affiliations with certain organisations or other information that might imply you or the hostage are wealthy or influential.
+Donât forget LinkedIn profiles, which might contain information that could be harmful to the hostage, such as military connections, affiliations with certain organisations or other information that might imply you or the hostage are wealthy or influential.

 Due to the speed of social media, you might hear about new developments in the kidnap incident via that route rather than from your government contacts.